An algebraic model for free rational G-spectra

 Most of the rest of the paper is devoted to establishing the following sequence of Quillen equivalences, several of which are themselves zig-zags.
 We will repeatedly use cellularization (right localization) to focus attention on the free part of the model, and the Cellularization Principle of \cite{GScellprinciple} (quoted in the relevant special case in Appendix A).
 The cellularizations are all with respect to the images of the cell $G_+$; using the Adams spectral sequence of Section \ref{sec:ASS}, these are recognized by their homotopy, and hence behave as expected under the functors between the different models below.

 To start with, we use the $G_+$-cellularization of spectra as a model for free $G$-spectra.
-Now, Equivalence (1) is obtained from the change of rings adjunction arising from the map $\bS \lra DEG_+$ of ring $G$-spectra where $DEG_+=F(EG_+, \bS)$ is the functional dual of $EG_+$ by cellularizing with respect to $G_+$.
+Now, Equivalence (1) is obtained from the change of rings adjunction arising from the map $\bS \lra DEG_+$ of ring $G$-spectra (where $DEG_+=F(EG_+, \bS)$ is the functional dual of $EG_+$) by cellularizing with respect to $G_+$.
 This is described in Section \ref{sec:DEGmod}.

 Equivalence (2) reduces to a finite group of equivariance.
 It is obtained by passage to $N$-fixed points; $\DBNp$ is the $W$-spectrum $(DEG_+)^N$, with the tilde included as a reminder that $W$ is acting.
 This is a form of Eilenberg-Moore equivalence and is discussed in Sections \ref{sec:Nfixed} and \ref{sec:EilenbergMoore} (see \cite{GSmodulefps} for a more general discussion).